rklaehn/abc/README.md

 ### <a name="NegatableArraySet"></a> NegatableArraySet[K, V]

-A set by a sorted array, with an additional flag to allow negation.
-The additional flag allows implementing the full Bool typeclass.
+A set backed by a sorted array, with an additional flag to allow negation, so it is possible to express e.g. "all Longs except 1".

+The additional flag allows implementing the full [Bool] typeclass, because it is possible to define the e.g. the Set of all Longs, which is the `one` method needed to implement [Bool].
 The internal representation is extremely compact, especially when using primitives.

 Provided typeclasses:

 - [Eq]
-- Bool
+- [Bool]

 ### <a name="ArrayMap"></a> ArrayMap[K, V]